19hours/sg-statutes/Acts/Securities and Futures Act.md

 (1st April 2006)

-An Act relating to the regulation of activities and institutions in the securities and futures industry, including leveraged foreign exchange trading, and of clearing facilities, and for matters connected therewith.
+An Act relating to the regulation of activities and institutions in the securities, futures and derivatives industry, including leveraged foreign exchange trading, and of clearing facilities, and for matters connected therewith.

+[Act 34 of 2012 wef 01/08/2013]

 [1st January 2002: Parts I, VIII, IX, X and XV (except section 314), First and Second Schedules ;